 Bramlette Reeves is also a practicing artist and is represented in Atlanta by Sandler Hudson Gallery.
 She was formerly represented by Althea Viafora Gallery and Information Gallery in NYC, and ID Galerie in Düsseldorf, Germany.
 In addition to solo shows at these commercial venues, she has also presented solo projects at the Jersey City Museum, P.S.
 1 Museum and White Columns as well as being included in numerous group shows in Atlanta, New Orleans, NYC, Cologne and Paris.
 She was awarded a Pollock-Krasner Grant, and Fellowship Residencies at the MacDowell Colony, Cite International des Arts (Paris), Hambidge Center, and the P.S.
 1 National Studio Program.

-Julia Brock received a BA in History from the University of Georgia, an MA in Public History and Historical Administration from Florida State University, and a PhD in Public History from the University of California, Santa Barbara.
-She is currently assistant professor of history and co-director of the Center for Public History at the University of West Georgia.
-Prior to joining UWG, she was Director of Interpretation in the Department of Museums, Archives, and Rare Books (MARB) at Kennesaw State University, where she was primarily based at the Museum of History and Holocaust Education.
+Julia Brock received a BA in History from the University of Georgia, an MA in Public History and Historical Administration from Florida State University, and a Ph.D. in Public History from the University of California, Santa Barbara.
+She is currently an assistant professor in the field of public history at the University of Alabama.
+Prior to her current position, she was an assistant professor of history and co-director of the Center for Public History at the University of West Georgia.